VulcanJS/vulcan-docs/source/index.md

 Vulcan has a pretty active [Slack channel](http://slack.vulcanjs.org/) where you can ask for support, share ideas, and get tips.

-## Roadmap

-You can find the [Vulcan roadmap on Trello](https://trello.com/b/dwPR0LTz/nova-roadmap).

 ## Contribute

 We're looking for contributors!
-If you're interested in this project, come say hello in the [Vulcan Slack chatroom](http://slack.telescopeapp.org).
+If you're interested in this project, come say hello in the [Vulcan Slack chatroom](http://slack.vulcanjs.org/).